Demon1900/Reset-Blender-Addon/README.md

 # Reset-Blender-Addon
 This is Add-on for Blender.
-It will help with resetting your location scale, and rotation
+It will help with resetting your location scale, and rotation.

 To get the addon download RESET.zip and don't unzip the file